DmitryFillo/berserker_resolver/README.rst

     ;; MSG SIZE  rcvd: 83

 This outputs may be outdated soon, but it is only necessary to show the behavior of DNS.
-Any website can use load balancing and you not able to do full resolving simply.
+Any website can use load balancer and so you are not able to do full resolve these sites.

 The solution is query many nameservers many times for each domain.
 Yes, it's a bit clumsy, but works well enough in many cases.
 The resolving should be performed in multiple threads, because resolving in one thread is slow,